thefab/configparser_extended/README.md

 ## Miscellaneous

 Some methods have been adapted to these new functionnalities by adding options to take into account option specification and inheritance.
-These options allow yout to activate or deactivate the new functionalities.
+These options allow you to activate or deactivate the new functionalities.
 Keep in mind that these methods have the exact same roles as in the original ConfigParser (if not, feel free to report it).

 ### `has_option()`